ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 A decision was made to use the same variables as used in the interim 2021 Output Area Classification for England and Wales to ensure continuity and comparability with the earlier publication.
 It is assumed that the 50 selected census variables provide a sufficiently comprehensive representation of demographic characteristics across local authority districts, allowing meaningful comparison and grouping of similar areas within the UK.
 The impact is rated as red because the clustering results would be impacted if the variables were to change.

-## Assumption 3: Not including Bangladeshi ethnic group for Northern Ireland
+## Decision 3: Not including Bangladeshi ethnic group for Northern Ireland

 * Quality: Green
 * Impact: Red

-Values for the Bangladeshi ethnic group are not available to download for Northern Ireland, because of this a decisions was made to remove this variable for the other two censuses (EW and Scot), so that all three data sources are aligned.
+Values for the Bangladeshi ethnic group are not available to download for Northern Ireland, because of this a decision was made to remove this variable for the other two censuses (EW and Scot), so that all three data sources are aligned.
 By including this variable for EW and Scot, but not NI affects clustering by grouping NI as one cluster, separate from the others.

-## Assumption 4: Combined area codes for disability data for the calculation of Standardised Illness Ratio (SIR)
+## Decision 4: Combined area codes for disability data for the calculation of Standardised Illness Ratio (SIR)

 * Quality: Amber
 * Impact: Green